leonengle/Farnsworth_Fusor/README.md

 cd Farnsworth_Fusor
 ```

-**🔍 Verify you're in the right directory:**
+**Verify you're in the right directory:**
 ```
-# You should see the Makefile
+# You should see the src directory
-ls Makefile
+ls src/

-# If you see "Makefile", you're in the right place!
+# If you see "src", you're in the right place!
 ```

 ### 2. Create Virtual Environment